boshtannik/embedded-nano-mesh-arduino-nano-example/README.md

 Rust project for the _Arduino Nano_.

+## Important!
+ - During flash use --release flag to let binary to fit onto arduino nano memory.

 ## Build Instructions
 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).